-Countries play a foundational role in pursuing international peace and stability by establishing defense strategies in consideration of their own security and international relations, and by analyzing and evaluating military capabilities and strategies.
+Many countries play a foundational role in pursuing international peace and stability by establishing defense strategies in consideration of their security and international relations, and by analyzing and evaluating military capabilities and strategies.
 It also influences the formation of cooperation and military alliances.

-Also, Military affairs provides essential knowledge and tools for national security and international stability, and has important implications for the safety and prosperity of mankind in various aspects, such as defense strategy, military power and strategic analysis, technology and innovation, and the future.
+Also, Military affairs provide essential knowledge and tools for national security and international stability and have important implications for the safety and prosperity of mankind in various aspects, such as defense strategy, military power and strategic analysis, technology and innovation, and the future.

-Researching military affairs also affects the development of technology and innovation, and military demands and challenges are the that promotes and develops technology and innovation. for example military affairs contributes to improving military capability and effectiveness by developing new weapon systems, strategies and tactics, training and military technology.
+So, Researching military affairs also affects the development of technology and innovation, and military demands and challenges are the ones that promote and develop technology and innovation. for example, military affairs contribute to improving military capability and effectiveness by developing new weapon systems, strategies and tactics, training, and military technology.

 Detail with a we recommend that potential authors review recent issues to determine whether their paper is appropriate to the journal.